 Is There a Medical Test to Determine Exposure to Methylmercury?

 Mercury in blood and hair can be measured to assess methylmercury exposure.
-However, this is not routinely done.
 Special techniques in sample collection, preparation, and analysis are required for these tests to be accurate.
 Although tests using hair are less invasive, they are also less accurate.
 It is important to consult with a physician before undertaking medical testing because these tests alone cannot determine the cause of personal symptoms.

 Methylmercury is eliminated from the body over time provided that the amount of mercury taken in is reduced.
-Therefore, following the OEHHA consumption advice and eating less of the fish that have higher levels of mercury can reduce your exposure and help to decrease the levels of methylmercury already in your body if you have not followed these recommendations in the past.
+Therefore, following the OEHHA consumption advice and eating less of the fish that have higher levels of mercury can reduce your exposure.

-What if I Eat Fish From Other Sources Such as Restaurants, Stores, or Other Water Bodies That May Not Have an Advisory?
+What if I Eat Fish From Other Sources Such as Restaurants, Stores?

 Most commercial fish have relatively low amounts of methylmercury and can be eaten safely in moderate amounts.
 However, several types of fish such as large, predatory, long-lived fish have high levels of methylmercury, and could cause overly high exposure to methylmercury if eaten often.
 The U.S. Food and Drug Administration (FDA) is responsible for the safety of commercial seafood.
-FDA advises that women who are pregnant or could become pregnant, nursing mothers, and young children not eat shark, swordfish, king mackerel, or tilefish.
+The U.S. Environmental Protection Agency (EPA) and the FDA advise that women who are pregnant or could become pregnant, nursing mothers, and young children not eat shark, swordfish, king mackerel, or tilefish.